lcpp-org/RustBCA/README.md

 will add an executable at `target/release/`.

-[HDF5] for particle list input has been tested on Windows, but version 1.10.6 must be used.

 #### Manual Dependences

 * [rustup], the [Rust] toolchain (includes `cargo`, the [Rust] package manager, `rustc`, the [Rust] compiler, and more).